dantman/elite-vr-cockpit/GETTING-STARTED.md

 Personally I recommend the following bindings:

-* Primary fire: Trigger on the Joystick
+* Primary fire: Primary on the Joystick
-* Secondary fire: Application menu on the Joystick
+* Secondary fire: Secondary on the Joystick
-* Boost: Application menu on the Throttle
+* Boost: Secondary on the Throttle
-* Chaff: Trigger on the Throttle (if you have it)
+* Chaff: Primary on the Throttle

 ## 7. Joystick HAT/POV switches